 The work of a journalist is rewarding and fulfilling.
 Just imagine that your passion for researching and writing can lead you into a meaningful career.
 With an endless selection of topics to report on, you get to educate, inform, and inspire the masses.

 Journalists can also earn a good living.
-In 2015, the median wage for reporters and correspondents in the U.S. was $36,360 annually and at the high end, the top-earning journalists pulled in $81,580 or more.
-Broadcast news analysts, such as TV anchors and news directors, had a median wage of $65,530 annually with the highest earners making $187,200 or more.*
+In 2018, the median wage for reporters and correspondents in the U.S. was $41,260 annually and at the high end, the top-earning journalists pulled in $100,930 or more.
+Broadcast news analysts, such as TV anchors and news directors, had a median wage of $66,880 annually with the highest earners making $200,180 or more.1

 Now you may be wondering why you would choose a journalism career when print business, such as newspapers, has been on the decline.
 The golden lining is that the decline in print media is being offset by the growth of online news sources and independent news websites.
 Some of these sites have millions of subscribers reading content and watching videos daily.

-Online news sites are growing and the larger businesses employ thousands of writers and reporters.
-Further to this, local TV and network TV news stations both saw slight increases in viewership in 2014, and Podcasts are also on the rise.** There can be plenty of opportunities for aspiring journalists.
+Online news sites are growing, and the larger businesses employ thousands of writers and reporters.
+Revenue-generating podcasts are also on the rise.2 So there are plenty of opportunities for aspiring journalists.